Endrylrm/data_structures/readme.md

 # Data Structures

 This repository contains my learning of Data Structures.
-Currently, it only have the implementation of a LinkedList.
+Currently, it only have the implementation of a Linked List (Singly and Doubly).

-# LinkedList
+# Singly Linked List

-The implementation of the LinkedList is a Singly linked list, where each Node points only to the Next One.
+The implementation of the Singly linked list, where each Node points only to the Next One.
 Currently the implementation supports the following:

 - Adding new node at first position O(1), new node at last position O(N), new node at middle O(N) and new node at a selected position O(N).